NicolasRestrep/223_course/homework/chapter_6.md

 ## A warning sign

 Now, I want to tell you a cautionary tale about R squared.
-While a useful metric, R squared has one big weakness: it improves when you add any variable to your model, regardless of how non-sensical it is.
+While a useful metric, R squared has one big weakness: it improves when you add any variable to your model, regardless of how nonsensical it is.
 This is because R squared just takes into account the amount of variance explained and even random noise will be able to account for some variation.
 Let's see this in action.
 I am going to create a vector of random values the same size as our dataframe.

 ```r